Accessibility of the USPTO facilities, website, and files

 Section 508 of the Rehabilitation Act

-At this time, all material on our website should be accessible to screen readers and available accessibility tools with one notable exception: pre-1976 patents are available in image format only.
+All patents from 1976 to present are available in text as well as image formats in our patent search system.
+Pre-1976 patents are only available in image format.
 No text versions are available for these archival images at this time.
 These images are only accessible by patent number and patent classification codes.
-The USPTO may, on request, provide an accessible equivalent for specific pre-1976 patent documents.
+The USPTO will, on request, provide an accessible equivalent for specific pre-1976 patent documents.
 This is done on a case-by-case basis.
 Please contact webmaster@uspto.gov with a description of your request, including the specific patent number.

-All patents from 1976 forward are available in text as well as image format in the patent search systems.
 All trademark images are accompanied by descriptions and design search codes which indicate types of images included in a mark on the trademark search systems.

-For Adobe PDF documents, Adobe offers conversion tools for the visually impaired at access.adobe.com.
+Adobe offers conversion tools for the visually impaired at access.adobe.com.

 Non-English languages

-The USPTO Global Intellectual Property Academy offers some e-learning modules in multiple languages.
-Otherwise, all USPTO website materials are in English only at this time.
 You can find a number of free translation utilities and software packages by searching for "free translation" on your favorite internet search engine.

 Location accessibility and accommodations